-Application on even 3rd degree burns show that it leaves no scars and restores burnt skin.
+Application on even 3rd-degree burns shows that it leaves no scars and restores burnt skin.
 It heals sunburnt skin too.

 - Benefits In Cancer Tumors And As Follow up After Radiation Therapy

-The phytonutrient acemannan in aloe vera boosts immunity and destroys cancer tumors and aids recovery after cancer treatment improving survival rates.
+The phytonutrient acemannan in aloe vera boosts immunity and destroys cancer tumours and aids recovery after cancer treatment improving survival rates.

 Those who have undergone chemotherapy, radiation, surgery or mammography should regularly consume Aloe vera internally and also apply it externally to not only nullify the bad effects of these treatments but to improve overall health.

 Aloe extract increased survival rates considerably and reduced radiation-induced damage to the germ cells and consequent loss in body weight.

 A study has shown that Aloe vera extends lifespan and reduces the death rate.
 This study has been done on rats.

 - Aloe Vera Benefits In Kidney Disease

 Aloe vera reduces kidney disease and lowers the incidence of blood cancer - leukaemia.
 Sodium nitrite is a chemical that is used to delay spoilage and impart a pink colour to meat in hot dogs, to make it look attractive.
 This chemical causes leukaemia, brain tumours and other types of cancers.